vietddude/load-balancer/README.md

 ### TLS Support

-- TLS termination
+- Basic TLS termination with certificate files
-- Dynamic certificate loading
+- Configuration via cert_file and key_file in config
-- SNI support
+- Note: Certificate files must be provided by the user
-- Configurable TLS versions and ciphers
+- Note: Dynamic certificate reloading and SNI support are planned features

 ### Dynamic Configuration